 The best way to stay in touch

-Round Table Session - One Hour Version (Online Event for Investors and Startups)
+Round Table Session (Online Event for Investors & Startups)

-Meet investors & startups live 💬 For investors 💸: meet new startups and spot trends.
+Meet investors & startups live 💬!
+For investors 💸: meet new startups and spot trends.
 For startups 🚀: test your story with real investors.
 It's casual: everyone is contributing.
-Join the Round Table Session - One Hour Compact Version.
+Join the Round Table Session.

 What makes the events hosted by leapfunder worthwhile